syncfusion-content/fileformat-docs/File-Formats/DocIO/word-file-formats.md

 ### Saving Word document with compatibility

-The following code shows, how to save Word document with maintain compatibility using DocIO
+The following code shows, how to save Word document with same word version compatibility

 {% tabs %}